eclipselabs/eclipse-language-service/README.md

 * jump to declaration
 * Find References

-Extensions to the [https://bugs.eclipse.org/bugs/show_bug.cgi?id=497871](Generic Editor proposal for Eclipse Platform Text) are provided so having the generic editor + this bundle enables the LSP based behavior in the Generic editor.
+Extensions to the [Generic Editor proposal for Eclipse Platform Text](https://bugs.eclipse.org/bugs/show_bug.cgi?id=497871) are provided so having the generic editor + this bundle enables the LSP based behavior in the Generic editor.
 But those classes can be reused in any editor or other extensions.
+Examples of integration contain:
+* C# edition in Eclipse IDE using OmniSharp LSP imllementation
+* JSON (with schema) using VSCode LSP impl
+* CSS using VSCode LSP impl.

 Contributions are highly welcome using GitHub issues and PR at the moment.